 In such a scenario, what has migration meant to the migrants themselves?
-What do different patterns of migration really tell us about the changing nature of work and about migration itself?
-Can rapid urbanisation and the growth of cities become a beacon of hope for labour migrants?
+What do different patterns of labour migration really tell us about the changing nature of work and about migration itself?
+Can rapid urbanization and the growth of cities become a beacon of hope for migrant workers?
 What can one say about the distressed condition of rural and agricultural areas in the country, and their role in spurring the exodus from India’s countryside?
-What is the nature of impact of migration on rural and urban areas?
+What is the nature of the impact of migration on rural and urban areas?

-This is a rigorous seven-day programme including participation, self-learning and assessment.
-Those who participate in the course on all days will receive a Certificate of Participation jointly from Azim Premji University and Aajeevika Bureau.
+Participants should expect a rigorous six-day program in terms of participation, self-learning and assessment.
+Those who participate in the course on all days will receive a ‘Certificate of Participation’ from Azim Premji University.

 Vandana works in the areas of historical sociology, political economy of development, environmental history and social theory.
 Before joining Azim Premji University, she was a faculty member at the Indian Institute of Management, Udaipur and at Western Connecticut State University where she taught a range of courses on Indian politics and society, Introduction to Sociology,…

 Rajesh has more than 14 years of experience in the field of urban poverty dealing with issues of unorganised labour, financial inclusion, social security, migration, job placement, training and skill enhancement in the informal sector of the economy.
 He was previously associated with MAYA in their livelihood initiative, initiating Self Help Groups, Cooperatives, and Workers’…

 Geetisha has research experience in Right to Food, and middle-class women’s work in urban India.
 She has a Master’s degree in Political Science from the Presidency College, University of Calcutta.
 She began her career on the editorial desk of Desh, Anandabazar Patrika, where she wrote analyses of state policies in India.
 Prior to joining the…